Witton F.C.: Searching for a League

 Although the club's performances exempted them from qualifying for the 1888–89 FA Cup main draw, it was not invited to join the Football League, as only one club per town was allowed in.
 On 27 April 1888, at the Royal Hotel, Crewe, representatives of 12 clubs that had missed out on the League - including Witton - met with the view of forming an alternative competition, to be called the Football Combination.
 However, by June 1888, Witton had resigned, replaced by South Shore, apparently because Witton considered it a second-rate competition and unworthy of the club.

 It proved a disastrous decision.
 Although the Combination proved to be a failure, many of its clubs agreed to form the Football Alliance in its wake.
 Witton had spent the 1888–89 season mostly playing friendlies away from home, and, although the club only narrowly lost to Aston Villa in the FA Cup, it was on the wrong end of double digit defeats to Everton, Darwen, and Preston North End.
 Witton's application therefore to join the Alliance was not from a position of strength, and the club was not elected.
 The club had a second chance after Sunderland A.F.C. decided not to proceed with its membership.
 Six clubs applied for the vacant spot, and Witton tied in votes with Long Eaton Rangers.
 The casting vote of the chairman (Harry Mitchell of Mitchell St George's) was in favour of the Rangers.

 The club had incurred a debt of £45 before the start of the 1889 season, which was wiped out by the club hosting a sports day.
 It lost its one FA Cup tie in 1889–90, to South Shore in a qualifying round, and in 1890–91 finally joined a league - the revived Combination, featuring some of the clubs that had taken part in the original, plus some other more marginal sides from the north.
 By this time, Witton was consigned to the East Lancashire Charity Shield competition, for junior teams, rather than the Cup, for seniors.
 Even that one Combination season proved a disaster as the club could not fulfil its fixtures and resigned.
 Witton finally joined the Lancashire League for 1891–92, finished bottom but one, and was suspended for non-payment of a debt of 30 shillings.
-The club seems to have ceased playing football after this, as it did not enter the FA Cup after 1891–92, although it arranged sports days at Witton Park for the next few years.
+The club seems to have ceased playing football after this, as it did not enter the FA Cup after 1891–92, and was suspended by the Football Association in April 1892 for non-payment of a 30 shilling debt, although it arranged sports days at Witton Park for the next few years.